 Section 2: A majority of the Board shall constitute a quorum; currently five (5) Members.
 If, however the number of Members of the Board should increase by additional Members, then the number for a quorum would increase in proportion to the new Board composition (currently 5:9).

 Section 3: Any Member of the Board who fails to attend either three (3) consecutive Board or Membership Meetings, or five (5) Board or Membership Meetings in any calendar year, shall be replaced according to the guidelines herein upon the recommendation of the Board (at the Board’s discretion).

 Section 1: The President shall preside at all Meetings and be the Chair of the Board.
 The President may not chair a Committee, but may serve as Vice Chair or as a Member of any Committee.
-The President shall delegate duties to the President-elect and include him in the discharge of his duties to prepare the President-elect to assume the role of President in due time.

 Section 3: The Secretary shall keep a record of the proceedings of the Meetings of both the Board and the Membership, as well as coordinate any correspondence, including Meeting notifications.
 The Secretary will also record Meeting attendance in the minutes of all Meetings.
 The Secretary shall maintain a copy of the MBA Rules of Order, to be a future amendment to this document.